jiaoshuntian/ivory-operator/docs/content/architecture/backups.md

 recommended to delete your oldest backups first.
 {{% /notice %}}

-A backup can be deleted by running the [`pgbackrest expire`](https://pgbackrest.org/command.html#command-expire) command directly on the pgBackRest repository Pod or a Ivory instance.
+A backup can be deleted by running the [`pgbackrest expire`](https://pgbackrest.org/command.html#command-expire) command directly on the pgBackRest repository Pod or an Ivory instance.